aaronmoodie/aaronmoodie.com/_posts/2023-07-04-lessons-learned-setting-and-missing-goals.md

 ---

 Two years ago I made a commitment to myself to post once a week.
-This is the third post in that time (secret post!).
+This is the third post in that time.
 I could list a number of reasons as to why I missed this goal, but the reality is it wasn't a priority.
 Despite how much I love the idea of posting more often, it's something I've not made time for.
 And that's okay.

 In hindsight, posting once a week was an aggressive commitment.
 I'd previously posted 4-5 times a year.
 A more sensible and achievable goal would have been once a month.
 Despite this seeming like a failure, I'm actually quite happy with the outcome.
 I learn something about myself and how I like to write.
 This is a good thing.